Literacy and numeracy support for all students continues to be the focus of the school district.

 When our students graduate the need to be literate and numerate is critical to life success.
 Our team of teachers, CEAs and principals/vice-principals are working hard to provide all our students a strong foundation of literacy and numeracy skills.

-Some of our students need assistance to get to grade level and these students may be helped by a certified education assistant (CEA), Aboriginal education worker (AEW), an itinerant support teacher, or a literacy support teacher.
+Some of our students need assistance to get to grade level and these students may be helped by a certified education assistant (CEA), Aboriginal education worker (AEW), an itinerant support teacher, a literacy support teacher or a numeracy support teacher.